 It was then known as the 79th Guards Rifle Tomsk-Zaporozhe, Order of Lenin, Order of the Red Banner, Order of Suvorov, Order of Bogdan Khmelynitskii Division.

-For booking or membership inquiries, please contact us here or through our Facebook page.
+For booking or membership inquiries, please contact us at firstname.lastname@example.org or through our Facebook page.
 You can also follow the group on Instagram by clicking the button below!

 Victory show 2017 with the field gun